EXCLUSIVE-After $15 bln award, sultan's heirs target Malaysian properties in Paris

 ($1 = 0.9363 euros)

-(Additional reporting by John Irish in Paris; Editing by A. Ananthalakshmi and Raju Gopalakrishnan)
+(Additional reporting by John Irish in Paris; Editing by A. Ananthalakshmi, Raju Gopalakrishnan and Christina Fincher)

 ((rozanna.latiff@thomsonreuters.com; +603 2333 8004; Reuters Messaging: @rozlatiff on Twitter))